AndreaRibuoli/RIBY/README.md

   end
 ```

-We will also provide a message reporting the return code of the `SQLFreeHandle` operation, but only when the user activate
+We will also provide a message reporting the return code of the `SQLFreeHandle` operation, but only when the user activates
 a warning level greater or equal 2.

 The following script: